Stockbridge, Edinburgh: Notable buildings

-Madame Doubtfire lived and ran a shop in Stockbridge.
+Madame Doubtfire was a shop in Stockbridge owned by Annabella Coutts, who named it after her first husband, Arthur Cyril Doubtfire.
 It was a run-down second-hand clothes shop which occupied for many years a basement area in South East Circus Place, now Frame Creative, a design agency, and the Doubtfire Gallery.
 The name "Madame Doubtfire" remained in large, bold, faded-gold letters on the ageing shop fascia for many years after the lady's death (in 1979 aged 92).
 The novelist Anne Fine lived in the area at the time and was, apparently, fascinated by the name.
 She used it for her novel Madame Doubtfire which was turned into the film, though the Robin Williams character Mrs. Doubtfire bears no resemblance to the Stockbridge original.
 Madame Doubtfire's favourite saying was "walls have ears".

 One of Scotland's best known brothels was located in Danube Street, Stockbridge.
 Dora Noyce (1900–1977), the proprietor for about thirty years after the Second World War, was fined 47 times for living off immoral earnings.
 She is remembered as a local legend, and was also a good friend of Madame Doubtfire.

 Governance

 The area is covered by Stockbridge and Inverleith Community Council as well as the City of Edinburgh Council.

-Stockbridge is located in the Edinburgh North and Leith Westminster constituency, represented since 2024 by Tracy Gilbert of the Labour Party, and in the Edinburgh Central Holyrood constituency, currently represented by Angus Robertson of the SNP.
+Stockbridge is located in the Edinburgh North and Leith Westminster constituency, represented since 2024 by Tracy Gilbert of the Labour Party, and in the Edinburgh Northern Holyrood constituency, currently represented by Sanne Dijkstra-Downie of the Scottish Liberal Democrats.